viamrobotics/viam-python-sdk/module_generator/README.md

 `module_generator/rover/src/__main__.py`

 This is the raw file right after generation.
-This newly created file has some missing imports, which will be fixed below.
+This newly created file has some missing imports, which will be fixed below. **TODO: THIS IS NOT IDEAL.**

 ```python
 import asyncio